ca-la/bin/README.md

 ## Usage

-Many common actions have corresponding npm run scripts.
-Check out the `scripts` key in `package.json`.
+Check out the `bin/` directory to explore available tools and CLI entry points for API features.
+The most common ones are documented below:

 ### Testing / Linting